SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 - All the comments are in [yaml](https://yaml.org/) files in a directory called `_data/comments`.

-That means I can use even just _elementary_ command-line tools to collect statistics about posts and comments.
+That means I can use even just _elementary_ Unix command-line tools to collect statistics about posts and comments.
 For example, to count the number of posts:

 ```sh